 - EMA regulatory approval will lead to market authorization, but a HTA analysis will facilitate decision-making at the national level, specifically on pricing and reimbursement of new healthcare technologies and enabling patient access.

-– The interaction and convergence of Regulatory and HTA agencies is essential to fill the gaps, enable fast track assessments, and apply conditional authorizations.
+- The HTA-Regulatory Collaboration in Europe is essential to fill the gaps, enable fast track assessments, and apply conditional authorizations.
 However, work is needed on identifying the impact afterwards, and how Regulatory and HTA agencies make the final decision.

 - In the Regulatory area, fast track assessments and conditional authorizations should not be a norm, which applied during the pandemic with rolling reviews, and is now being discussed while they review legislation.
 Ensuring that companies enter the different markets in a certain period will also be considered in this review.